1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 5. Carefully remove the collar from the countershaft.

-6. Be careful around the countershaft seal, if you are using a screwdriver to pry the collar out, be very patient!
+6. Be careful around the countershaft seal; if you use a screwdriver to pry the collar out, be patient!

 Remove the front sprocket guard and backing plate.